Depression in Children and Teens

 - Children or teens who have long-term or serious medical conditions, learning problems, or behaviour problems are more likely to develop depression.

-- Some medicines can trigger depression, such as steroids or narcotics for pain relief.
+- Some medicines can trigger depression, such as steroids or opioids for pain relief.
 As soon as the medicine is stopped, symptoms usually disappear.

 - Alcohol and drug misuse may trigger depression in children and teens.